 A Nation may sign up different pilots for the 2-woman bobsleigh, women's monobob, 2-man and 4-man bobsleigh competitions.
-In this case the nation will be assigned one additional training run for each additional pilot (pilot in addition to the quota) up to a maximum of 4 runs per pilot/discipline.
+In this case the nation will be assigned up to a maximum of 4 runs per pilot/discipline for each pilot in addition to the quota.
 The nation may assign the available runs to the various pilots according to its own choice.
 Only one additional pilot per training day is admitted.

-In the case the number of training runs/days is reduced, a pilot who participates in one discipline only may make the same maximum number of runs per discipline as a pilot who participates in combined disciplines.
+In the case the number of training heats/days is reduced, a pilot who participates in one discipline only may make the same maximum number of runs per discipline as a pilot who participates in combined disciplines.

-The pilots who participate in combined races, i.e. 2-man and 4-man races, and have not made any training and race runs previously on the respective track, may make two additional training runs during the World Cup events up to a maximum of four runs per discipline.
-These runs are to be announced during the first team captains' meeting and will be granted by the Jury after consultation with the team captain and the Race Organiser.
+The pilots who participate in combined races, i.e. 2-man and 4-man races, and have not made any training and race runs previously on the respective track, may make two additional training heats during the World Cup events up to a maximum of four runs per discipline.
+These runs are to be announced during the first team captains' meeting and will be granted by the Jury after consultation with the team captain and the Race Organizer.
 No additional training day will be offered.
 The additional runs must be completed during the normally scheduled training days.